-Kendrea Rhodes is an artist and writer living in South Australia.
-Her articles, photography and artwork have appeared in local, national and international publications; and her original art has been exhibited since 1999.
-She is driven by a unique family history story based in Victoria and is currently exploring the historical fiction genre in short story format as a means to present it.
+Kendrea Rhodes is a visual artist and writer living in South Australia.
+Her articles, photography and artwork have appeared in local, state, national and international publications; and her original art has been exhibited since 1999.

 Stories are how we remember

 Stories are flexible.
-They are told, expressed, seen, heard, drawn, painted, imagined, experienced, felt, embellished, retold and remembered.
-We consume our stories in so many different ways and no one way is right for everyone.
+They are told, expressed, seen, heard, drawn, read, dreamed, painted, imagined, experienced, embellished, retold, remembered, misremembered and consumed.

 a l l w o r k i s s u b j e c t t o c o p y r i g h t

 @2021 Kendrea Rhodes all rights reserved